Acxiom/metalus/spark-pipeline-engine/readme.md

 ![Pipeline Execution Plan Flow](../docs/images/Execution_Plan_Flow.png "Pipeline Execution Flow")

 ## Pipeline Step Mapping
 *Pipelines* represent the reusable construct of the application.
-In order to abstract the pipeline definition in way that allows reuse without having to duplicate the metadata, this library has the concept of pipeline step mapping.
+In order to abstract the pipeline definition in a way that allows reuse without having to duplicate the metadata, this library has the concept of pipeline step mapping.
 The pipeline is constructed from *PipelineStep* objects that contain the *id* of the step to execute and a list of parameters that will be mapped to the step function at runtime.